 Undertake specialised training in responding to animal health emergencies, particularly those with a potential public health consequence.
 Topics include laboratory tests, project management, advanced disease recognition and control, risk communication, epidemiology, selection and evaluation of control options, simulation exercises and preparedness planning.

 Specialised, targeted and relevant modules

-The course provides co-ordinated and targeted modules to cover the skills that have been identified from experience in recent emergency diseases situations, such as Hendra virus infections and the 2007 outbreak of equine influenza in Australia.
+The course provides coordinated and targeted modules to cover the skills that have been identified from experience in recent animal disease situations, such as Hendra virus infections and the 2007 outbreak of equine influenza in Australia.